Regulation CC - Funds Availability Policy

 Notice of Longer Delays

-The Bank will notify affected customers if the Bank delays their ability to withdraw funds for any of these reasons.
-The Bank will tell affected customers when the funds will be available.
+The Bank will notify affected clients if the Bank delays their ability to withdraw funds for any of these reasons.
+The Bank will tell affected clients when the funds will be available.
+They will generally be available no later than the seventh business day after the day of deposit.

 The Bank will make the funds from the deposit of a check or other item drawn on a bank located outside the United States, U.S. Virgin Islands, or Puerto Rico, or payable in foreign currency available when the funds have been collected.